-Mortality losses in year t, $ML_t(i)$, can be derived from $ML_0(i)$ under assumptions on global annual growth rates for GDP per capita and population.
-Assume GDP per capita grows at a constant rate y.
-Our calculations set y = 1.6%, the long run global rate projected through 2060 by OECD (2022).
+Mortality losses in year t, $ML_t(i)$ , can be derived from $ML_0(i)$ under assumptions on global annual growth rates for VSL and population.
+Assume that the growth in VSL is proportional to the growth in GDP per capita and that GDP per capita grows at a constant rate y.
+Our calculations set y = 1.6%, the long-run global rate projected through 2060 by OECD (2022).
 Population growth is a more complex issue.
 If the current slowdown in population growth continues, the world will eventually experience population declines, though presumably these declines would slow before they lead the population to disappear.
 An additional complexity raised by a changing population is that it changes the nature of the optimal vaccine program.
-It is challenging enough to model the costs of a program targeting a fixed population.
-We finesse these complexities by fixing the population size at the baseline level, N_0 , for the analysis.
+It is challenging enough to model the costs of a program targeting a fixed population let alone one that adjusts dynamically to a first growing and then shrinking population.
+We finesse these complexities by fixing the population size at the baseline level, $N_0$ , for the analysis.
 Our results will then apply to a program optimized for current citizens, understating that installing even more capacity to accommodate larger future generations would have positive option value.
 Under the preceding assumptions and parameter values,